 A glucose meter works by analyzing a little amount of blood taken from the fingertips.
 Where a lancet slightly pricks your fingertip to take samples.

-Glucose oxidase is an element enzyme that oxidizes glucose and this one is the main component in glucose monitor test strips.
-When this component counters with glucose present in our blood droplets you can notice an electrical signal on the electrode interface.
+Glucose oxidase is an element enzyme that oxidizes glucose, and this one is the main component in glucose monitor test strips.
+When this component counters with glucose present in our blood droplets, you can notice an electrical signal on the electrode interface.

 The glucometers in the past made use of glucose dehydrogenase enzymes.
 This element was even more susceptible than glucose oxide stripes.

-Factors that Affect Accuracy
+What Are The Factors that Affect The Accuracy?

 - Hepatitis B and C